Dr. Kelly Kaminski, Assistant Principal of Curriculum

 Hammett L. Bowen, Jr. faculty and staff are proud to deliver a quality education designed to meet the needs of all students and ensure our students become self-sufficient, responsible citizens.
 By using the resources available, students will be able to continue to grow academically, as demonstrated by data.

 Teachers are then invited to participate in summer committee work where these recommendations are reviewed, along with the data from the calendar assessments and a draft of any adjustments is made.
-Once the calendars receive final approval they are available for download to the teacher's desktop at the start of the new school year.
+Once the calendars receive final approval, they are available for download to the teacher's desktop at the start of the new school year.
 Assistant Principals are trained and in turn facilitate calendar implementation at their respective school sites.
 The expectation is that classroom instruction is planned around these calendars.
-The monitoring of them is achieved through Quarterly Standard Mastery Assessments that have been identified for each of the targeted benchmarks and the data that monitored.
+The monitoring of them is achieved through Quarterly Standard Mastery Assessments that have been identified for each of the targeted benchmarks and the data that is monitored.